Alliedium/ignite-migration-tool/README.md

    3. uploading the transformed Avro files to the new cluster.
  - data and metadata transformations are defined in a way that is Avro format agnostic (which allows for potential use of [Apache Beam](https://beam.apache.org/) for applying database transformations).
  -  data and metadata (excluding QueryEntity information which is encoded into the Avro table field types) transformations are applied to Avro files and do not require a live Apache Ignite cluster.
- -  the tool can be used for creating Apache Ignite data backups that are both version and topology-independent.
+ -  the tool can be used for creating Apache Ignite data backups that are both version (with exception to `QueryEntity`, `CacheConfiguration` and `AffinityKey` classes) and topology (we store Region and `AffinityKey`) independent .
 Cache metadata is backed up (as xml configuration) along with cache data.
  -  List of supported cache value field datatypes is limited by those allowed in QueryEntity (see https://ignite.apache.org/docs/latest/sql-reference/data-types).
  -  Cache keys can be of arbitrary non-user defined Java types and `AffinityKey` on such.